h2oai/h2o-2/h2o-docs/source/userguide/adminjobs.rst

 =============

-Users can access information on each action undertaken in an instance of H\ :sub:`2`\ O by accessing Jobs under the Admin drop down menu.
-From here it is possible to find .hex keys associated with models and parsed data.
-If a an action was cancelled, that information will be displayed here as well.
+To access information on each action performed in an instance of H2O, select **Jobs** from the drop-down **Admin** menu.
+Use the Jobs page to find .hex keys associated with models and parsed data, as well as information about current, recent, and cancelled jobs.

 **Table Definitions:**

  **Key**

-   Table field appears with an "X" button for those keys that can be removed from current set of H\ :sub:`2`\ O objects.
+   Contains an "X" button for keys that can be removed from current set of H2O objects.
-   For instance, if a user ran several different GLM models, but wishes to keep only one of these, other models can be removed by clicking on the "X" button.
+   To remove a key, click the "X" button.

  **Description**

-   A description of the activity associated with a particular key.
+   Displays a description of the activity associated with a particular key.
 For instance, a data set that has been parsed into .hex format will have "Parse" in the description field.

  **Destination key**

-   The actual key associated with an H\ :sub:`2`\ O object.
-This can be thought of like a corollary to a file path on a users local computer.
+   Displays the actual key associated with an H2O object.
+This unique identifier is used as a reference to the H2O object.

  **Start Time**

-   Time when a job was started.
+   Displays the start time of a job.

  **End Time**

-   Time when a job completed.
+   Displays the completion time of a job.

  **Progress**

-   A status bar providing a visual indicator of job status and progress.
-Green and filling means that job is proceeding, but hasn't completed, green and full means that job completed successfully, and red means that the job was unable to complete or cancelled by user.
+   Displays a status bar to indicate job status and progress.

+   - Green but not full: The job is in progress but hasn't completed.
+   - Green and full: The job completed successfully.
+   - Red: The job was unable to complete or was cancelled.

 .. image:: AdminJobs.png
    :width: 100%